aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `php -m`

-Run this command to see the symlink created taht points to the installed php CLI binary:
+Run this command to see the symlink created that points to the installed php CLI binary:

 `which php`